Thomas Jefferson and slavery

 Thomas Jefferson, the third president of the United States, owned more than 600 slaves during his adult life.
 Jefferson freed two slaves while he lived, and five others were freed after his death, including two of his children from his relationship with his slave (and sister-in-law) Sally Hemings.
 His other two children with Hemings were allowed to escape without pursuit.
 After his death, the rest of the slaves were sold to pay off his estate's debts.

 Privately, one of Jefferson's reasons for not freeing more slaves was his considerable debt, while his more public justification, expressed in his book Notes on the State of Virginia, was his fear that freeing enslaved people into American society would cause civil unrest between white people and former slaves.

 Jefferson consistently spoke out against the international slave trade and outlawed it while he was president.
 He advocated for a gradual emancipation of all slaves within the United States and the colonization of Africa by freed African Americans.
-However, he opposed most measures to restrict slavery within the U.S., and also criticized voluntary manumission.
+However, he opposed some other measures to restrict slavery within the United States, and also was against voluntary manumission.

 Early years (1743–1774)

 Thomas Jefferson was born into the planter class of a "slave society", as defined by the historian Ira Berlin, in which slavery was the main means of labor production.
 He was the son of Peter Jefferson, a prominent slaveholder and land speculator in Virginia, and Jane Randolph, granddaughter of English and Scots gentry.
-In 1757, when Jefferson was 14, his father died, and so he inherited 5000 acre of land, 52 slaves, livestock, his father's notable library, and a gristmill.
+In 1757, when Jefferson was 14, his father died.
+He inherited 5000 acre of land, 52 slaves, livestock, his father's notable library, and a gristmill.
 This property was initially under control of his guardian, John Harvie Sr. He assumed full control over these properties at age 21.
-In 1768, Thomas Jefferson began construction of a neoclassical mansion known as Monticello, which overlooked the hamlet of his former home in Shadwell.
+In 1768, Jefferson began construction of a neoclassical mansion known as Monticello, which overlooked the hamlet of his former home in Shadwell.

 As an attorney, Jefferson represented people of color as well as whites.
 In 1770, he defended a young mixed-race male slave in a freedom suit, on the grounds that his mother was white and freeborn.
 By the colony's law of partus sequitur ventrem, that the child took the status of the mother, the man should never have been enslaved.
 He lost the suit.
 In 1772, Jefferson represented George Manly, the son of a free woman of color, who sued for freedom after having been held as an indentured servant three years past the expiration of his term.
 (The Virginia colony at the time bound illegitimate mixed-race children of free women as indentured servants: until age 31 for males, with a shorter term for females.)
 Once freed, Manly worked for Jefferson at Monticello for wages.